kdavidmoore/final-project/README.md

 * User can register and log in
 * User login status is tracked using ngCookies
 * Input fields validated using AngularJS
-* Error messages and services forms load in nested views using AngularUI Routing
+* Error messages and services-forms load in nested views using AngularUI Routing
+	- Do we need to load them in nested views?
+Of course not; it's just a demonstration of AngularUI Routing.
+Otherwise we could just use ng-show, jQuery, or even vanilla JavaScript.

 ## Built with...
 * Bootstrap 3 (requires jQuery)